Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 For example, the Citi Double Cash Card earns 1% cash back when you make a purchase and another 1% back when you pay it off.
 But there’s no sign-up bonus.
 You do get access to Citi Price Rewind, which can get you a refund on eligible purchases after a price drop.

-Or you can get the Discover it®, enroll every quarter to earn 5% cash back on up to $1,500 in purchases made in various categories throughout the year.
+Or you can get the Discover it® Cash Back, enroll every quarter to earn 5% cash back on up to $1,500 in purchases made in various categories throughout the year.
 And 1% unlimited cash back automatically on all other purchases.

-Plus, new Discover It cardholders will have their cash back matched by Discover at the end of the first 12 billing cycles!
+Plus, new Discover it Cash Back cardholders will have their cash back matched by Discover at the end of the first 12 billing cycles!

 But the US Bank Cash 365 Card Can Help You Establish a Relationship With the Bank